 4. Installation details and system layout

-5. SSEG application forms
+5. City of Cape Town SSEG application forms

 6. Proof of property ownership or authority to install